gitcnk/Logistic_Regression/Logistic_RegressionHW.md

    - A 30-year-old White with HS education
    - A 30-year-old Black with HS education
 4. Briefly comment on your findings. (one sentence)
+5. If you fit the model correctly, you'll see that the interaction term is not *statisitically significant'.
+What does this mean in this context.
+Don't just say that coefficient is zero, or this is a result of chance.
+Relate this to education, race and the response of highwages.

-5. Compute ratio of odds for Whites and Blacks.
+6. Compute ratio of odds for Whites and Blacks.
+You may ingore the interaction term for this.
 Interpret this value in context.

-6. Compute the change in odds for two groups of individuals who differby 5 years.
+7. Compute the change in odds for two groups of individuals who differ by 5 years.
 Interpret this value in context.
+As before, you may ingore the interaction term for this.

 ---